reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 {{% image alt="Lambda Trigger for SQS queue" src="images/posts/aws-sqs/cloudwatch-log.png" %}}

-We can see the message: `Test message` which was sent to the SQS queue , printed by the lambda receiver function in the CloudWatch console.
+We can see the message: `Test message` which was sent to the SQS queue, printed by the lambda receiver function in the CloudWatch console.

 We can also specify a queue to act as a dead-letter queue for messages that our Lambda function fails to process.